jemrobinson/data-safe-haven-old/docs/tutorial/deployment_tutorials/how-to-deploy-shm.md

   + This command will give you a URL and a short alphanumeric code.
   + You will need to visit that URL in a web browser, enter the code and log in to your account on Azure
   + Pick the Azure account that you are building the environment with when asked to log in
+  + NB.
+If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.